negroiualexandru/LoglineSecurity/README.md

 ## Tech Stack

-This project is a full-stack application built with a modern, cloud-native architecture on Microsoft Azure.
+This project is a full-stack web application built with a modern, cloud-native architecture on Microsoft Azure.

 ### Front-End (Client)